A great career in the vibrant service industry starts at school

 Choose from paper based student learning material and assessments or blended online learning material with videos, quizzes, PDFs and paper assessments.
 Products come in Individual Training Packs (ITP) – resources for a single unit standard, or Multi Training Packs (MTP) – a collection of ServiceIQ resources for more than one unit standard.

-Post-moderation – This process involves checking the marking of the assessment after it has been completed, to ensure this meets the national standard; and is fair, valid and consistent.
-Post-moderation is requested through the Assessment Intention Plan (AIP).
+Post-moderation – This is undertaken by Ringa Hora – Services WDC.
+It involves checking the marking of the assessment after it has been completed, to ensure this meets the national standard; and is fair, valid, and consistent.
+Post-moderation will be requested by Ringa Hora – Services WDC through their Assessment Intention Plan (AIP) – the WDC will be in touch with you about post-moderation and the AIP.

 Applying to extend scope